-The FLUXNET-station Waldstein-Weidenbrunnen (DE-Bay) is located in North-Eastern Bavaria (50° 08' N, 11° 52' E, 775 m a.s.l.) in the Fichtelgebirge Mountains, which is a low mountain range typical for Central Germany.
-The spruce forest (Picea abies) has a mean canopy height $h_c$ of 25 m and a plant area index (PAI) of 5 m2 m2 with the main leaf mass concentrated within 0.5-0.8 $h_c$ and a second smaller maximum in the PAI profile at approximately 0.3 $h_c$ (Fig. 1).
-The sparse understorey vegetation consists of small shrubs and grasses.
+The FLUXNET-station Waldstein-Weidenbrunnen (DE-Bay) is located in North-Eastern Bavaria (50°08' N, 11°52' E, 775 m a.s.l.) in the Fichtelgebirge Mountains, which is a low-elevation mountain range typical for Central Germany.
+The spruce forest (Picea abies) has a mean canopy height $h_c$ of 25 m.
+The plant area index (PAI) profile shows that the main leaf mass is concentrated within $0.5-0.8 h_c$ and a second smaller maximum in the PAI profile is at approximately $0.3 h_c$ (Fig. 1).
+From the profile measurements in Fig. 1, the total PAI is $5 \text{ m}^2 \text{ m}^{-2}$ , whereas a value of $5.6 \text{ m}^2 \text{ m}^{-2}$ was derived from PAI measurements at over 500 locations randomly distributed at the Waldstein Weidenbrunnen site.
+The measured PAI was converted to leaf area index (LAI) and stem area index (SAI) using allometric relations from unpublished forest inventory data gathered during IOP-1 and IOP-2 and the relations between SAI and LAI used in ACASA, with the resulting LAI being approximately 4.8 m m-2.
+The sparse understory vegetation consists of small shrubs and grasses.
 More information about the experiment site can be found in Gerstberger et al. (2004) and Staudt and Foken (2007).